The 3rd edition of the National Nutrition Fair has concluded in Freetown amidst pledges by the government and its partners to promote nutrition.

 The fair was organized under the auspices of the Scaling Up Nutrition (SUN) Movement, under the leadership of the Office of the Vice President which houses the national SUN Secretariat.

 SUN Sierra Leone is part of the global SUN Movement which is a global push for action and investment to improve on maternal and child nutrition.
-The movement is a coalition of governments, civil society and international development partners in 60 countries, which are working on efforts to end malnutrition in the respective member countries.
+The movement is a coalition of governments, civil society, and international development partners in 60 countries, which are working on efforts to end malnutrition in the respective member countries.

-This edition of the annual National Nutrition Fair was graced by the Global SUN Coordinator and Assistant UN Secretary General, Gerda Verburg, who praised Sierra Leone’s efforts in the fight against malnutrition, while calling for more action to meet global targets.
+This edition of the annual National Nutrition Fair was graced by the Global SUN Coordinator and Assistant UN Secretary-General, Gerda Verburg, who praised Sierra Leone’s efforts in the fight against malnutrition while calling for more action to meet global targets.

-Ms Verburg, who co-launched the 2020 fair alongside Vice President Jalloh, in the course of her three-day visit to the country held meetings with various partners in the SUN Movement, including government and UN agencies.
+Ms. Verburg, who co-launched the 2020 fair alongside Vice President Jalloh, in the course of her three-day visit to the country held meetings with various partners in the SUN Movement, including government and UN agencies.
 She also visited agricultural and nutrition sites in Bo, where she interacted with service providers and local stakeholders.

 The fair was held on the forecourt of the Miata Conference Center centered on the theme: “Together, nourish Salone and build the human capital.

 The organizers said the fair was meant to draw the attention of the central government and all relevant development partners to the importance of food and nutrition in building the human capital of the country.
-The theme was therefore deliberately aligned with the government’s development priority, which is development of the country’s human capital.
+The theme was therefore deliberately aligned with the government’s development priority, which is the development of the country’s human capital.